SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

           * "The state existed to serve religion … for Ferdinand"
           * Richelieu is secular as minister, while salvation is only a personal objective => conflict with Ferdinand
           * To Richelieu, "the state has no immorality" => acting on the state means must act now or never
           * CLAIM: HRE would have expanded more if they agreed to work with the protestants who were totally fine with HRE dominating politcally
+          * Edict of reinstatution
+              * Demanded land taken by protestants since 1555 be returned
+      *